Platanthera ciliaris

-Platanthera ciliaris, commonly known as the yellow fringed orchid, yellow-fringed orchid, or orange-fringed orchid, is a large and showy species of orchid.
-It grows in "acid soil of hillside seepage bogs" in the longleaf pine landscapes of the Gulf Coast of the United States.
-Like many species in these habitats, it is dependent upon sunny, open conditions to thrive, and often these environments are created from periodic disturbances such as recurring fires.
-Further north and along the east coast, it is found in wetlands, but even here it may be dependent upon environmental disturbances to create open conditions.
+Platanthera ciliaris, commonly known as the yellow fringed orchid or orange fringed orchid, is a large and showy species of orchid.
+Widely distributed across eastern North American, this orchid can be found along the longleaf pine landscapes of the Gulf Coast of the United States, as well as in various acidic wetlands, bogs, and pine savannas.
+Like many species in these habitats, it is dependent upon sunny, open conditions to thrive.
+Often, these environments are created from periodic disturbances such as recurring fires.

+P. ciliaris is a perennial that depends on mycorrhizal fungi for seed germination and often hybridizes with other closely related Platanthera species.
 The species is primarily pollinated by large butterflies, mostly swallowtails, and has been known to vary pollinator species depending on geographic location of a given population.

-The species is endangered in most states, primarily due to habitat loss, predation, and biotic pressures.
+Although globally secure, the species faces regional declines and is classified as endangered in most US states, driven by habitat loss, predation, and biotic pressures.

 Taxonomy, distribution, and habitat

 The genus name, platanthera, is of Greek origins, with the roots platys and anthera, meaning "broad" and "anther," respectively.
 The species name "ciliaris," however, was derived from the Latin word cilium, which means eyelid or eyelashes.
 Originally named Habenaria ciliaris, French botanist Louis Claude Marie Richard moved to cultivate a unique genus Platenthera from Orchis and Habenaria due to the distinct shape and size of anthers, the pollen producing organ of the stamen, among the approximately 200 species that fall under the genus.

 Platanthera ciliaris is native to eastern North America, occurring from Ontario and Massachusetts westward to Michigan and eastern Oklahoma, and south through the Gulf Coastal Plain to Florida and eastern Texas.
 Although widespread across this range, local population densities are often low, with many sites supporting only scattered individuals rather than large colonies.
 Geographic variation within the species is particularly notable and is closely tied to regional pollinators, which have influenced morphological divergence among mountain and coastal-plain populations.

 Across its range, P. ciliaris occupies a broad array of wetland habitats.
 It is commonly found in bogs, wet meadows, and pitcher plant savannas but it also occurs in more upland settings such as open pine woods and mountain slopes.
 The species tends to prefer open, sunny environments but is tolerant of partial shade, particularly in moist or saturated soils.
 High soil acidity is characteristic of many of its habitats, especially in bogs and seepage areas.
 These habitat preferences and its wide but scattered distribution illustrate the ecological and biological flexibility of this orchid.